rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

 By **safer transmutation** we mean: *what `where` bound could we add to `transmute` restricts its type parameters `Src` and `Dst` in ways that statically limit the function's misuse?* Our answer to this question will ensure that transmutations are, by default, *sound*, *safe* and *stable*.

 ### 📖 Soundness
-A transmutation is ***sound*** if the mere act of transmuting a value from one type to another is not compiler undefined behavior.
+A transmutation is ***sound*** if the mere act of transmuting a value from one type to another is not unspecified or undefined behavior.

 ### 📖 Safety
 A sound transmutation is ***safe*** if *using* the transmuted value cannot violate memory safety.